 This weekend I am at an internet marketing convention, learning lots of helpful stuff and meeting great people.
 One of the ladies I met is Lain Ehmann who is a scrapbook expert.

-I love scrapbooking and I think Photography and scrapbooking go hand in hand.
-This is a great article from Lain I thought you would enjoy.
+This is a great article from Lain that talks about why scrapbooking matters, I thought you would enjoy it.

 Scrapbooking: Why It Matters